 Here below I will render the most important representatives in a chronological order.
-Most of them also were teachers at the École des Beaux-Arts.
-See links for more info and info + pictures.
-My main sources are (R3,p16;R13,p136/7;R97,p85/6;R172,p51-3;iR2;iR3).
-See the links for other references (=Rx), internet references (=iRx) and the subscription of the pictures.
+Most of them also were teachers at the École des Beaux-Arts and members of the Institut.

 David (Jacques-Louis; 1748-1825):